- Degree Works

 Where to Go For Help

 Advisement Resources Career Center (ARC)

-The Advisement, Resources, and Career Center (ARC) is located on the second level
+The Advisement, Resources, and Career Center (ARC) help desk is located on the first

 - University Advisement Center(UAC): (423-439-5244) The UAC provides academic, career and personal counseling to those students who have not declared a specific major or those in an Academic Focus Area.
 The UAC also supports students requiring Learning Support in Reading, Writing, Math.
 Students requiring Learning Support in Math should also see their major advisor.
 By focusing on all aspects of student life, the UAC is able to assist each student in achieving academic success and attaining personal goals.
 In academics and career planning, Counselors help students understand academic requirements and identify career options that affirm their academic strengths and interests.
 As a campus resource, Counselors assist students with accessing the wide variety of campus services to meet their needs.
 Visit our website at https://www.etsu.edu/uac or call 423-439-5244.